What you absolutely need when starting your garage gym is a matter of opinion. That’s why you should find the person with the best opinion!

 Sandbag cleans are kind of like a strongman stone lift, a wide awkward mass, but it’s much better for average folks because you can drop it around and push yourself to failure without damage to your feet or your stuff, and you can adjust the amount of sand as you get stronger.

-Josh says 150 lbs.
+Josh says 150 lbs is good.
 Take that with a grain of salt.
 Josh is a top performing athlete and an absolute monster.
-75-100 lbs is more likely what you want.
+75-100 lbs is more likely the biggest you would want if you’re athletic, or less if you’re smaller or untrained.

-The Echo Bike uses a belt-drive system, the same as the Schwinn AirDyne Pro (see our review).
+The Echo Bike uses a belt-drive system.
 A belt is quieter and requires less maintenance.
 If you use it often, you will have to replace the belt after a year or two.
 That’s it.

 Both bikes perform great.
 Because of the chain maintenance issue, I recommend the Echo Bike, and I assume that’s why Josh recommends it.